axsh/openvnet/docs/content/creating-virtual-networks/two-networks-router.md

 ### Create the simulated interfaces

-Just like OpenVNet's DHCP service, routers are simulated entirely Open vSwitch's flows.
+Just like OpenVNet's DHCP service, routers are simulated entirely in Open vSwitch's [flows](../jargon-dictionary#flow).
 Therefore we are again going to create simulated interfaces.
 The only difference from DHCP is that this time we are going to set the `enable_routing` flag.

 First we'll add a simulated interface to the network `nw-test1` (the one `inst1` is in) with IP address `10.100.0.1`.